GNMXD/gitStudy/readme.txt

-git is a version control systerm.
+git is a distributed  version control systerm.

+git track the modify of file.